lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 ### 3.2 Update AlexaClientSDKConfig.json

-1. Use your favorite text editor to open `AlexaClientSDKConfig.json`.
+Use your favorite text editor to open `AlexaClientSDKConfig.json`.

    For example:
    * Terminal editor: `nano ~/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`
    * GUI-based editor: `open ~/sdk-folder/sdk-build/Integration/AlexaClientSDKConfig.json`

-2. Copy and paste this snipped into your `AlexaClientSDKConfig.json` file:
+Now fill in your product-specific values and save.
+Alternatively, you can use the template provided below, which includes paths to the database files required for the sample app.

+If you choose to use the template, follow these instructions:

+1. Replace the contents of `AlexaClientSDKConfig.json` with this JSON blob:

    **IMPORTANT**: Replace all instances of `{HOME}` with the absolute path to your home directory.
 For example: `/Users/johnsmith/`.

     ```
     {
         "authDelegate":{
             "clientSecret":"YOUR_CLIENT_SECRET",
             "deviceSerialNumber":"123456",